• Skip to primary navigation

 The main purpose of this recipe is to simply show how easy it is to take something very ordinary, plain orzo, and change it into a fresh, tasty side, like Herbed Orzo.

 The fresh herbs transform.
 A little butter and some fruity extra virgin olive oil lend a nice mouthfeel.
 It's like making pesto but without the work.
 The flavors are so easy to work with; add a little parmesan cheese.
 It's a new side.
 Add some pine nuts, different again.
 How about some fresh peas? or Spinach?
 Really, this recipe is just a concept.
-A blank canvass.
-Ready for your creative touch to your family's taste.
+A blank canvas.
+Ready for your creative touch to your family's taste?

 So create away!